speardragon/speardragon.github.io/_posts/Computer Science/Computer Architecture/2022-03-24-[Computer Architecutre] week4-1.md

 ### Branching

-- Execite insturcitons out of sequence
+- Execute instructions out of sequence(점프)

 - Types of branches: